 Annie Oakley, an expert sharpshooter who traveled with Buffalo Bill’s Wild West Show, was born in Darke County in 1860.
-Oakley gained fame around the world because of her skills, and continued to set records in her sixties.
+Oakley gained fame around the world because of her skills, and continued to set records in her 60s.

 Writer and activist Gloria Steinem was born in Toledo.
 After graduating from Smith College, Steinem started a career in journalism, where she became a respected investigative reporter.
 Steinem was one of the founders of both New York and Ms. Magazines.
 As the editor of New York, Steinem promoted social activism and equality for women.

 Gertrude Walton Donahey was born in Tuscarawas County in 1908.
-In 1970, she became the first woman to be elected to a statewide office when the voters of Ohio made her treasurer of state.
-Donahey served as treasurer until 1983 and was voted president of the National Association of State Auditors, Comptrollers and Treasurers.
+In 1970, she became the first woman to be elected to a statewide office when the voters of Ohio made her Treasurer of State.
+Donahey served as Treasurer until 1983 and was voted president of the National Association of State Auditors, Comptrollers and Treasurers.

 Dayton native Erma Bombeck wrote “At Wit’s End,” a newspaper column that ran for more than 30 years.
 Bombeck graduated from the University of Dayton and became a reporter and author.
 After marrying her college sweetheart, she dedicated her life to her family but later returned to journalism, with her home life as the inspiration for her columns and books.
-Bombeck challenged the view that women were happy with only being able to care for their families.

 Cleveland attorney Florence Ellinwood Allen was instrumental in breaking barriers for women.
 Allen was the first woman to hold the office of Assistant County Prosecutor, the first woman elected to a Court of Common Pleas, and when she was elected to the Ohio Supreme Court in 1922, she became the first woman to serve on the Supreme Court of any state.
 In 1934 President Franklin D. Roosevelt appointed her to the U.S. Court of Appeals, Sixth Circuit, the first appointment of a woman to any federal bench of general jurisdiction.
 She eventually became the chief judge of that court and served in that capacity until her retirement in 1959.